pingcap/docs/glossary.md

 ### Data Definition Language (DDL)

-Data Definition Language (DDL) is the part of the SQL standard that deals with creating, modifying and deleting tables and other objects.
-For details, see [DDL Introduction](/ddl-introduction.md).
+Data Definition Language (DDL) is a part of the SQL standard that deals with creating, modifying, and dropping tables and other objects.
+For more information, see [DDL Introduction](/ddl-introduction.md).

 ### Data Migration (DM)

 Data Migration (DM) is a tool for migrating data from MySQL-compatible databases into TiDB.
 DM reads data from a MySQL-compatible database instance and applies it to a TiDB target instance.
 For more information, see [DM Overview](/dm/dm-overview.md).

 ### Data Modification Language (DML)

-Data Modification Language (DML) is the part of the SQL standard that describes statements which enable you to insert, update, and delete rows in tables.
+Data Modification Language (DML) is a part of the SQL standard that deals with inserting, updating, and dropping rows in tables.

 ### Development Milestone Release (DMR)